Teaching & Learning

 Social and Emotional Learning is a core component of our weekly curriculum as we nurture and value the connection between social and emotional wellbeing and academic success.
 Student Wellbeing discussions form the basis of every Staff and Professional Team Meeting as we share a whole school understanding that in knowing the needs of our students, we can more effectively cater to their individual needs.

-In 2021, we welcome French to our LOTE (Languages Other Than English) program.
+Our LOTE (Languages Other Than English) program is French.
 Our program is culturally immersive, aiming to teach our students basic French language skills whilst exploring the culture and history of France and celebrating important French events.
 Learning is experiential, hands on and engages many aspects of the curriculum - for example, The Arts, History and Geography.

 The Arts - Visual Art